sndirsch/sndirsch.github.io/_posts/2022-06-07-nvidia-opengpu.markdown

 zypper in nvidia-open-driver-G06-signed-kmp-default kernel-firmware-nvidia-gsp-G06
 {% endhighlight %}

-With that you can do a very simple test.

-{% highlight shell %}
-LD_LIBRARY_PATH=/usr/lib/kernel-firmware-nvidia-gsp-G06 \
-/usr/lib/kernel-firmware-nvidia-gsp-G06/nvidia-smi --query
-{% endhighlight %}

 But unless you have access to one of these Turing or Ampere architecture GPUs (check with `inxi -aG`; use `hwinfo --gfxcard` on SLE):

 | NVIDIA GPU product | Device PCI ID * |